 7.13 Books will be taking submissions of novels and short story collections.

-We are currently reading submissions for publication in 2020 and 2021.
-Sadly, we only publish 3-5 books a year.
+We are currently reading submissions for publication in 2021 and beyond.
+Sadly, we only publish 2-5 books a year.

-We are only looking for writers who have not yet published a book.
+We are only looking for writers who have not yet published a book of literary fiction.